+BA Fine Art Media NFQ Level 8

+Duration

+3 or 4 Years

+Places

+Application
-Application CAO course codes: AD204 Fine Art /

-AD101 First Year Art and Design (Common Entry)
+CAO course codes AD104 Fine Art & Applied Art/AD101 First Year Art and Design (Common Entry)

+Entry Requirements

+See pages 104-114

+Portfolio

+Requirement: Portfolio Submission

-Portfolio Requirement: Portfolio submission by Friday 10 February 2023.
-See Portfolio Submission Guideline ncad.ie/study-at-ncad
+portfolio Submission by Friday 9th February 2024.
+See Portfolio Submission Guidelines ncad.ie/study-at-ncad

+Degree awarded

-Degree awarded BA Fine Art/BA Fine Ar and Visual Culture BA Fine Art
+BA Fine Art/BA Fine Art and Visual Culture BA Fine Art (International))

-(International))

 The Painting Department embraces the diversity of contemporary painting practice and possibility.
 The discipline of painting in all its forms is supported in the context of evolving and expanding art practices.
-The course is rooted in investigation of painting's unique tradition and history and encourages new interpretation. innovation and experimentation.
+The course is rooted in investigation of painting's unique tradition and history and encourages new interpretation, innovation and experimentation.
 Every culture needs its artists and every artist seeks to change the culture.
 Painting is an old tradition that continually renews itself.
 Be part of the ongoing renewal.

 The discipline of painting will be your point of departure towards establishing an individual art practice based on your interests and aptitudes.
 The initial focus is on relevant skills and techniques of painting and related media, and gradually extends to explore issues of content, meaning and context.
+How will I be assessed?

 Assessment throughout the programme, in both your studio practice and in Critical Cultures, will be on a continuous basis, at the end of each completed module and at the end of each semester (half-year).
 Formal assessment results will be issued at the end of each academic year.
 Modes of assessment will include practical and written assignments, oral and visual presentations, portfolios and exhibitions.

+Opportunities after graduation

-Many Painting graduates have gone on to successful careers as exhibiting artists nationally and internationally including representing Ireland at the Venice Biennale and the Saatchi/Channel 4 'New Sensations' exhibitions.
+Many Painting graduates have gone on to successful careers as exhibiting artists nationally and internationally - including representing Ireland at the Venice Biennale and the Saatchi/Channel 4 'New Sensations' exhibitions.
 Others have found opportunities for employment in the wider cultural field as gallery administrators, community arts facilitators, educationalists and cultural commentators.
 The creativity encouraged by Fine Art training is much sought after and adaptable to a wide range of entrepreneurial activities.
 A number of our graduates also go on to postgraduate study, at NCAD and at other institutions nationally and internationally.
 NCAD offers pathways for graduates interested in further study, including MFA in Fine Art, MFA Digital Art, MFA Art in the Contemporary World, Professional Master of Education and PhD in Fine Art.

+Graduate Story

 Susanne Wawra, Visual Artist - See page 82

+Year 1

+See page 36-38 for details on the first year curriculum.

+Year 2

+Year 2 extends the conceptual and technical aspects of your work as it gradually becomes more self-directed.
+Students are supported and guided by a staff composed of practising artists.

+Year 3: Studio+ & International

+See page 28 for details on Studio+ experience.

+Final Yea

+Final Year students prepare for their degree assessment and presentation equipped with practical skills, conceptual understanding and supported by a personal tutor from departmental staff.
+Seminars, group critiques, gallery visits, workshops, demonstrations, lectures and visiting artists contribute to the programme.

+Critical Cultures

+A key component of your curriculum in every year is the study of Critical Cultures.
+This is where you study the connections between history, theory and practice in modern and contemporary contexts in order to become a critically engaged, reflective and effective practitioner.
+See page 92.